 - Sizing: The appliances will have very similar shape, size and weight as today’s appliances, facilitating the replacement of the old appliances.

-- Usage: The appliances will be connected to the same heating distribution system in the house (radiators, floor heating) and will fulfil the same functions as todays appliances (Space heating and DHW production, in one unit or with the support of external DHW storage)
+- Usage: The appliances will be connected to the same heating distribution system in the property (radiators, floor heating) and will fulfil the same functions as todays appliances (Space heating and DHW production, in one unit or with the support of external DHW storage).

 - Efficiency: The efficiency level of H2 appliances will be comparable to the current condensing appliances.